maniospas/Mango/README.md

 ### Acknowledgements

-I want to give a big shout out to the RSyntaxTextArea project.
-This is an incredibly mature and easy-to-use solution for code highlighting in Java, which is undoubtedly one of Jace's nicest features.
+I want to give a big shout out to the RSyntaxTextArea project, which Mango uses as a robust syntax highlighter.

 ### Contributing